Bradley's mother, Pam, was his principal at Broken Arrow High School in Broken Arrow, Oklahoma. It kept Archie close to his books, for sure.

 Bradley complied by throwing about 95 percent hard fastballs, with a few breaking pitches.
 He didn't even attempt using the changeup.
 Bradley rose to the occasion.
 Bradley said.
 "Once you step out on the mound and things actually matter, the results count, that's when you can really see where your stuff is and really evaluate yourself."
 (Bloom - mlb.com - 3/04/14)

-- MLB Debut: Bradley made his Major League debut on April 11, 2015, and he did not disappoint.
+- April 11, 2015: Bradley made his Major League debut, and he did not disappoint.
 Bradley, the seventh overall pick of the 2011 draft, out-pitched reigning Best Pitcher on the Planet Clayton Kershaw to lift the Diamondbacks to a 6-0 win over the Dodgers, improving Arizona’s early record to 3-2.

 Bradley, 22, was nothing short of phenomenal.
 He threw 112 pitchers over six innings, allowing a single hit while striking out six.
 As that pitch count may indicate, Bradley did struggle at times with his command, walking four batters.
 According to ESPN, Bradley became the fifth pitcher since 2003 to make his debut against a former Cy Young winner.
 Somewhat surprisingly, he was also the fourth pitcher to win such a start.